-Ex-Victoria’s Secret Model Izabel Goulart Tugs Thong Bikini In Booty Close-Up To Flash Tan Lines
+Ex-Victoria's Secret Model Izabel Goulart Tugs Thong Bikini In Booty Close-Up To Flash Tan Lines

 The upload was very popular.
 It received close to 160,000 likes and 1,670-plus comments in less than 24 hours.

-The sizzling booty picture came after Izabel was photographed soaking up the sun with a group of friends on the island of St. Barts last week.
+The sizzling booty picture came after Izabel was photographed soaking up the sun with a group of friends on the island of St. Barts last week, reported The Inquisitr.

-Candid paparazzi photos showed Izabel working on her tan as she sprawled out on a towel on a large, flat rock formation.
+Candid paparazzi photos captured Izabel working on her tan as she sprawled out on a towel on a large, flat rock formation.
 The supermodel wore a super skimpy black thong bikini and matching Nike baseball cap.
-She got into a number of poses to best catch the sun as she put her flawless figure on full show.
+She got into a number of poses to best catch the sun's rays, while she put her flawless figure on full show.